AbUndMax/Java_ArgsParser/README.md

 public static void main(String[] args) {
     ArgsParser parser = new ArgsParser(args);
 ```
-2. Define the parameters you want the user to input. several fields can be specified:
+2. Define the parameters you want the user to input. several fields can be specified: (see below for all available "addParameter" methods)
    - The name of the parameter
    - A short flag for the parameter
    - If the parameter is mandatory or not